AdobeDocs/workfront.en/help/classic/manage-work/projects/create-and-manage-templates/create-template.md

 # Create a project template

-You can create and delete templates from the Projectsarea.
+You can create and delete templates from the Projects area.
 When building a new template, you can enter the information for all of the tasks and all information for your future project settings.
 This information will then transfer to the project, when you create it from the template.

 You can create a new template in the following ways: